polydin/polydin/README.md

 Hey,

-I'm a former physicist and cryptocurrency trader working through training for software engineering at Revature LLC.
+I'm a former physicist and cryptocurrency trader currently training for a software engineering position at Revature LLC.